 A product has a life cycle with distinct phases:

-- Significant decrease in sales as a new product takes its place
+- Sales significantly decrease as a new product takes its place

-A company could at several points somewhere within these phases decide to re-invent the product and re-start the product life cycle.
-However, the product team should know where in the cycle the product currently is, as there are advantages and drawbacks in each phase to initiating a re-start.
+A company could at several points within these phases decide to reinvent the product and restart the product life cycle.
+However, the product team should know where in the cycle the product currently is, as there are advantages and drawbacks in each phase to initiating a restart.

 Profit (see Margin)